Helicopter Academy logo

 Can I start if I have never flown before?

 Yes.
-Many students begin with no helicopter experience and start with ground school, an introductory lesson, and a private-pilot training plan.
+Many students begin with no helicopter experience and start with online ground school, an introductory lesson, and a private-pilot training plan.

 What is the most efficient helicopter pilot career path?